r1tch/udpirsend/README.md

 ## Usage

-Just run `./loxir &` to start it in the background.
-Optionally you can override various settings, like LIRC server address, etc. (TODO: list options here.)
+Just run `./udpirsend &` to start it in the background.
+Optionally you can override various settings, like LIRC server address, etc.

+## Debug

+To see debug output, specify a logfile via using --logfile switch or a config setting: logfile=~/.logs/udpirsend.log

+(Default config file location is ~/.udpirsendrc.)